 Click Save Changes when you've finished setting the attributes.

-In the below example, you could set up your integrated applications to pull in this player when requesting gated players, top of funnel players, players showing products at the $12,000 price point, or players in the Summer Sales campaign.
+In the below example, you would be able to set up your integrated applications to pull in this player when requesting gated players, top of funnel players, players showing products at the $12,000 price point, or players in the Summer Sales campaign.

 In order to pull custom attribute data into other application, you or your web developer need to use Vidyard's Dashboard API Attribute endpoints to tell your integrated platform where to find this information, and what to do with it.
-You can see the full article on Vidyard's Dashboard API here.
+See the the full article on Vidyard's Dashboard API.

 Here's an example of things you can tell your integration to do with Vidyard's Dashboard API Attribute endpoints: